Keto Chocolate Bars are rich, low-carb, and full of chocolate flavor. Make this recipe as the perfect alternative to satisfy your brownie craving!

 Melt the chocolate chips in a bowl in the microwave in 20 seconds intervals.
 Stir after each time.
 Then, remove from the microwave, let it cool down and set aside.

 In a medium bowl, add eggs, almond flour, maple syrup (or keto maple syrup), butter, baking soda, salt, and vanilla.
-Mix everything together until smooth.
+Then, add melted chocolate (save some for drizziling) and mix everything together until smooth.

 Pour batter into your prepared baking pan and smooth the surface.